 Editor’s Note: NaturalPetsHQ.com is supported by readers and may receive commissions for purchases made through links in this post.
 Recommendations are based on personal experience and the criteria outlined in the article.

 The vast majority of dogs can eat blueberries with no problem.
-But some sources report blueberries to contain moderate to high amounts of oxalates (10).
-As a precaution, I advise my clients with dogs who have a history of calcium oxalate urinary crystals to avoid feeding blueberries.
+But some sources report that blueberries contain significant amounts of oxalates (10).
+To be cautious, avoid feeding blueberries to your dog if he has a history of calcium oxalate urinary stones.

 There are a few other things you should know before feeding your dog blueberries…